Aethylred/vagrant-puppet-harness/README.md

 # dynaguppy-harness

 This is a Vagrant based development and testing harness for the [dynaguppy](dynaguppy) project.
-It
+It bootstraps the installation of puppet and mounts the content of the `etc-puppet` in `/etc/puppet` of the Vagrant guest.
 [dynaguppy]:https://github.com/Aethylred/dynaguppy

 # Vagrant